ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

     dims    (attribute, required) [int, int]
             This is the absolute size of the completed image flags   (attribute, optional)
+            A list of flags, providing additional information about this data
+            - IMAGES_INDEPENDENT images DO NOT have the same set of layers and channels.
-            CONSTANT_CHANNELS   all images/layers have the same set of channels, with the same meaning A list of flags, providing additional information about this data origin  (attribute, optional) [UL, UR, LL, LR]
+                                 Default, if this flag is not included, is that all images have the same layers, and all layers have the same channels. origin  (attribute, optional) [UL, UR, LL, LR]
             The 0,0 point for the image.
 Default value is UL version (attribute, required) string